 By: Heather Cosson

-The next installment of the Brown Bag Lunch Series at the School of Information Studies (iSchool) will feature David Ribes, assistant professor at Georgetown University.
+The Brown Bag Lunch Series at the School of Information Studies (iSchool) presents Stephen Voida, Postdoctoral Associate at Cornell University in the Department of Information Science.

-The talk will be held on Wednesday, Feb.
-6 at noon in the Katzer Room (347) in Hinds Hall.
-Following the talk, Ph.D. students will have an opportunity to meet with Ribes.
+The talk will be held on Friday, Feb.
+1 at 2 p.m. in the Katzer Room (347) in Hinds Hall.
+Following the talk, students will have an opportunity to meet with Voida and ask questions.